Doddie Weir: Provincial and professional career

 Weir was selected for the Reds Trial side to play against the Blues Trial side on 4 January 1992.
 After the match, The Aberdeen Press and Journal wrote:

 No way, however, should the selectors revert to Doddie Weir for the boiler-room.
 The Melrose youngster's future must lie at No. 8.
 He is simply not heavy enough to tangle with the giant English locks.

 He moved to England in 1995 to join English Division Two side Newcastle Gosforth.
 The professional era was underway and Weir was now playing full-time.
 For the 1996–7 season the club took the new name of Newcastle Falcons and gained promotion.
 The following season the club won their first Premiership title.
 In August 2000 he was named as Newcastle Falcon's captain for the forthcoming season.
-He captained the team that was victorious in the 2001 Anglo-Welsh Cup final.
+He captained the team that was victorious in the 2001 Powergen Cup final.
 He played 97 matches for the club.

 He featured for the Barbarian F.C. invitational side on six occasions, making his debut against Newport in 1992 and captaining the club on his final appearance against the Combined Services in 2002.

 In February 2002, the Falcons announced that Weir, Gary Armstrong and George Graham would all leave the club at the end of the season to join the newly reformed Borders Rugby team.
 Weir remained with the Borders team until his retirement from professional rugby.
 Weir and Armstrong finished their playing career at the Border Reivers in May 2004.